Haye v Fury: Deontay Wilder pushing Briton to the limit in training

-Unbeaten American Deontay Wilder says he is pushing David Haye to the limit in sparring ahead of the Briton's showdown with Tyson Fury later this month.
+Deontay Wilder says he is pushing David Haye to the limit in sparring ahead of the Tyson Fury clash.

 Haye continues to keep his training schedule under wraps ahead of the Sky Sports Box Office fight on September 28 but Wilder, who boasts 29 wins from as many fights - all by knockout - has revealed that he's not going easy on Haye, placing particular emphasis on improving the 32-year-old's speed.